Skip to content

 If you invest from Europe, you have almost certainly come across DEGIRO, Trade Republic, and Interactive Brokers.
 They are the three most popular brokers among European investors, and each one takes a fundamentally different approach.

 But precisely because they are so different, choosing the right one can be confusing.
 One offers the lowest stock trading fees.
-Another gives you free savings plans and a competitive interest rate on your cash.
+Another gives you free savings plans and a 2.75% APY interest rate on your cash.
 The third provides access to virtually every financial product on the planet.

 In this comparison we will break down all three in depth: fees, available products, platform experience, regulation, and most importantly, who each broker is actually for.
 By the end you will have a clear picture of which one fits your investing style — or whether it makes sense to use more than one at the same time.